-The County shall provide an interconnected and continuous bicycle and pedestrian system by making the improvements identified on the 2020 Pathway Facilities Map series as funds permit.
+The County shall provide an interconnected and continuous bicycle and pedestrian system by constructing the improvements identified on the 2030 Pathway Facilities Map series as funds permit.

-The County's pathway construction program should be consistent with the Comprehensive Pathway Plan.
-The Pathway Advisory Committee shall, to the maximum extent feasible, provide recommendations on the choice of projects to be included in the pathway construction program, and the order in which they are constructed.
+The County's pathways construction program should be consistent with the Comprehensive Pathways Plan to the maximum extent feasible.

-The County shall annually adopt a 5 Year Pathway Work Program which establishes pathway priorities to retrofit existing streets to accommodate bicycles and pedestrians.
+The County shall annually adopt a Five (5) Year Pathways Work Program, which establishes pathway priorities, including projects to retrofit existing streets to accommodate bicycles and pedestrians.

-The County shall, to the greatest extent possible, identify state and federal funds and provide local funds for the implementation of the 5 Year Pathway Work Program.
+The County shall, to the greatest extent possible, identify state and federal funds and provide local funds for the implementation of the 5 Year Pathways Work Program.

-The County shall provide for the safe movement of motorized vehicles through implementation of its Land Development Code and highway design standards ordinances and shall incorporate both bike lanes, sidewalks and pathways as deemed appropriate in new construction and reconstruction of roadways.
+The County shall provide for the safe movement of non-motorized vehicles through implementation of its Land Development Code and highway design standards ordinances and shall incorporate bike lanes, sidewalks and pathways, as deemed appropriate, in new construction and reconstruction of roadways.